 There is no current research suggesting earplugs can damage a person’s ears.
 However, wearing earplugs regularly may lead to a buildup of earwax, called impacted earwax, because they can stop wax from exiting through the ear canal.
 The World Health Organization (WHO) writes that impacted wax can be a

 A person should not push their earplugs deep into the ear.

 If a person experiences symptoms of wax buildup, an ear infection, or pain while using their earplugs, they should consider contacting a doctor for advice.

 How often should earplugs be replaced?

 People should follow the manufacturer’s instructions when reusing or disposing of their earplugs.
 Some products are only suitable for one use, while others are washable and reusable.
 Reusing dirty earplugs can increase a person’s risk of an ear infection.

 When purchasing the best earplugs for sleeping, there are several factors to consider, such as cost, ear size, comfort, and intended use.
-It is also worth keeping reviews and return policies in mind.